coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ### Setting customData on our Analytics Events
 In our Search Analytics dashboard we wanted to report if a recommended result was being clicked.
-For that we needed to add some additional [metadata](https://support.coveo.com/s/article/ka132000000LMYcAAO/2096) on our Analytics events.
+The below values should first be added as Dimensions in the Coveo Cloud Administration Console (see [Dimensions](https://support.coveo.com/s/article/ka132000000LMYcAAO/2096)).
 ``` javascript
 $('#search').on('changeAnalyticsCustomData', function (e, args) {
   //We want to inject custom Data into each Analytics call